humphreybrian/humphreybrian/README.md

 - 👯 I’m looking to collaborate on.
 - 🤔 I’m looking for help with reading data in android app from 5.8 ghz frequency.
 - 💬 Ask me about Drones and UAV-EA.
-- 📫 How to reach me: email - humphreybrian43@gmail.com.
+- 📫 How to reach me: email - humphreybrian43@gmail.com. 😄
-#- 😄 Pronouns: ...
 - ⚡ Fun fact: Motor KV describes the RPM a motor does per voltage supplied.

 ## Languages and Tools: